 Human Rights and Accountability

 Eye of the Beholder?
 Observation versus self-report in the measurement of disrespect and abuse during facility-based childbirth.
-Freedman, L. P., Kujawski, S., Mbuyita, S., Kuwawenaruwa, A., Kruk, M., Ramsey, K., & Mbaruku, G. (in press).
+Freedman, L. P., Kujawski, S., Mbuyita, S., Kuwawenaruwa, A., Kruk, M., Ramsey, K., & Mbaruku, G. (2018).
 Reproductive Health Matters.

 Community health workers and accountability: reflections from an international “think-in”.
 Schaaf, M., Fox, J., Topp, S.M., Warthin, C., Freedman, L. P., Robinson, R.S., Thiagrarajan, S., Scott, K., Maboe, T., Zanchetta, M., Ruano, A. L., Kok, M., Closser, S. (2018).
 International Journal for Equity in Health.
 17:66.